Yum and Yummer

-Yum and Yummer (Note: Although the series' intertitle states Yum & Yummer, the title of the series on the official website is listed as Yum and Yummer.) is an American food reality television series that airs on Cooking Channel.
+Yum and Yummer (Note: Although the series' intertitle states Yum & Yummer, the title of the series on the official website is listed as Yum and Yummer.) is an American food reality television series that aired on Cooking Channel.
 The series is presented by chef Eddie Jackson.
 The series features Jackson showcasing indulgent food dishes from around the world.

 Yum and Yummer premiered on February 10, 2019.